Aamir0890/new-aggregator/README.md

 - Search for news articles based on keywords.
 - Periodic background updates for cached news articles.

+## Security

+This project utilizes the Zod library for input validation and sanitization to improve security by preventing malicious or unexpected input from reaching the application's business logic.
+Zod schemas are defined to enforce strict validation rules for user input, such as email format, password complexity, and news preference categories.
+Any invalid or malformed input is rejected, and detailed error messages are provided for easier debugging.

+By incorporating Zod, this project aims to mitigate security vulnerabilities like SQL injection, cross-site scripting (XSS), and other forms of malicious input.

 ## Prerequisites

 - NPM (Node Package Manager)